Real reductive Cayley groups of rank 1 and 2

 Popov \cite{popov-luna} proved in 1975 that, contrary to what was expected (cf.~\cite[Remarque, p.~14]{L}), the group $\SL_3$ over an {\em algebraically closed field} $k$ of characteristic 0 is Cayley; see \cite[Appendix]{LPR} for Popov's original proof, and \cite[\S\,9.1]{LPR} for an alternative proof.

 Here we are interested in $\R$-groups, where $\R$ denotes the field of real numbers.
 If $G$ is an {inner} form of a split reductive $\R$-group, and $G_\C:=G\times_\R \C$ is {\em stably Cayley} over $\C$, then by \cite[Remark 1.8]{BKLR} $G$ is {\em stably Cayley} over $\R$.
 Similarly, since $\SL_{3,\C}$ is {\em Cayley} over $\C$ by Popov's theorem, one might expect that the split $\R$-group $\SL_{3,\R}$ is {\em Cayley} over $\R$.
-However, this turns out to be false, see Theorem \ref{thm:SL3} of the Appendix.
-On the other hand, the outer form $\SU_3$ of the split group $\SL_{3,\R}$ is Cayley, see Theorem \ref{thm:su3-Igor} and Corollary \ref{cor:su3}.
+However, this turns out to be false, see Theorem \ref{thm:SL3} of Appendix A. On the other hand, the outer form $\SU_3$ of the split group $\SL_{3,\R}$ is Cayley, see Theorem \ref{thm:su3-Igor} of Appendix A and Corollary \ref{cor:su3}.

 We recall the classification of reductive $K$-groups of rank $\le 2$.
 A reductive $K$-group of rank 1 is either a $K$-torus or a simple $K$-group of type $\AA_1$.
 A reductive $K$-group of rank 2 is either not semisimple, or semisimple of type $\AA_1\times\AA_1$, or simple of one of the types $\AA_2$, $\BB_2=\CC_2$, or $\GG_2$.
 If a reductive $K$-group of rank 2 is not semisimple, then either it is a $K$-torus or it is isogenous to the product of a one-dimensional $K$-torus and a simple $K$-group of type $\AA_1$.